pvhung1211/docker-learn/Docker Network.md

 - Attach containers to more than one virtual network (or none)
 - Skip virtual networks and use host IP (--net=host)
 - Use different Docker network drivers to gain new abilities

+#### Default Security
+- Create ur apps so FE/BE sit on same Docker network
+- Their inter-communication never leaves host
+- All externally exposed ports closed by default
+- You must manually expose via -p

 [[Network interface]]